nicolagennaro/HPC/Assignements/A06_Gennaro.md

 tells us that we have 2 CPUs (here called nodes) with 10 cores each (called cpus) and that each CPU has its own main memory.
-The last matrix provides a rough measure of the distance between each CPU.
+The last matrix provides a rough measure of the communication distance between each CPU.

-In the first part we will measure the bandwidth from a CPU to the memory in two cases: when the memory is the one assigned to that CPU and when the memory is in the other socket.
-To do this we will use again `numactl` with options `--cpunodebind` and `--membind` that allow us to bind the execution of a program respectively to the specified CPU or memory.
+In the first part we will measure the bandwidth from a CPU to the memory in two cases: when the memory is the one assigned to that CPU and when the memory is associated to the other socket.
+To do this we will use again `numactl` with options `--cpunodebind` and `--membind` that allow us to bind the execution of a program to the specified CPU or memory.

 Using `numactl --cpunodebind 0 --membind 0` we obtain the output